NanoComp/meep/doc/docs/Python_User_Interface.md

 ### Symmetry

 This class is used for the `symmetries` input variable to specify symmetries which must preserve both the structure *and* the sources.
 Any number of symmetries can be exploited simultaneously but there is no point in specifying redundant symmetries: the computational cell can be reduced by at most a factor of 4 in 2d and 8 in 3d.
 See also [Exploiting Symmetry](Exploiting_Symmetry.md).

-**`Symmetry`**

-A single symmetry to exploit.
 This is the base class of the specific symmetries below, so normally you don't create it directly.
 However, it has two properties which are shared by all symmetries:

 **`direction` [`direction` constant ]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;